-The Amazing Glass Art of Jan Mitchell-Larsen: Uncommon Buy
+The Amazing Glass Art of Jan Mitchell Larsen: Uncommon Buy

-Finding the Mitchell-Larsen Studio is easy – it’s in the heart of the historic downtown Christiansted district just a few paces up from Sonya’s on Company Street.
+Finding the Mitchell-Larsen Studio is easy.
+It’s in the heart of the historic downtown Christiansted district just a few paces up from Sonya’s on Company Street.

 We think we’re very different… In fact, we know we’re very different.

-Slight of build with short-cropped hair and a warm smile you’ll likely feel more than you’ll see, Jan espouses artistic genius, minus the arrogance you might expect from someone so gifted.
+Slight of build with short-cropped hair and a warm smile you’ll likely feel more than you’ll see, Jan Mitchell Larsen espouses artistic genius, minus the arrogance you might expect from someone so gifted.
 When she uttered the words above in response to my query about her process, she spoke as someone so infallible, so utterly comfortable in her own skin that I knew there would be some real substance behind whatever she was about to tell me.

 Then she showed me a simple drawing of a snowman… in pencil.